raspberrypilearning/create-your-own-world/en/step_3.md

 	end
 ```

 + Test out your player by clicking the flag and then holding down the up arrow.
-Does your player move up?
+Does your player sprite move up?

 	![screenshot](images/world-up.png)

-+ To move the player to the left, you need to add another `if`{:class="blockcontrol"} block with similar code to your player:
++ To move the player sprite to the left, you need to add another `if`{:class="blockcontrol"} block with similar code to your player:

 ```blocks
 	when flag clicked